The True Story of Kolarbyn Ecolodge

 Workers constructed rustic insulated huts to stay warm during Winters.
 These huts were typically constructed by thin poles and covered by soil.
 They had a fire heated stove at one end and two or more berths where they could lay down and get some well deserved rest in-between their long working hours.

-At the site where Kolarbyn is located there have been several generations of huts throughout the centuries.
-No one knows how many and for how long, but the site is ideal since there is a lake, a stream and a fresh water spring nearby.
-Although the huts that we use now are only 20 years or so, they are still constructed in the same traditional style as our ancestors once built them.
+At the site where Kolarbyn is located there has been several generations of huts throughout the centuries.
+No one knows how many and for how long, but the site is ideal since it has access to water and a fresh water Spring.

 Since then Kolarbyn Ecolodge has seen thousands of visitors from all over the world.
 Guests have arrived from over 75 countries such as Uganda, Hong Kong, New Zealand, Uruguay and even North Korea and Burma, although most visitors are Swedish or from nearby European countries.